 Over time, you should notice that your child will have less aversion to the material.

-If you child refuses to touch the material and has a strong negative reaction to it that does not lesson over time, it could be due to the way their brain is processing that sensation.
+If your child refuses to touch the material and has a strong negative reaction to it that does not lessen over time, it could be due to the way their brain is processing that sensation.

 In these cases, you may need to find an alternative material to substitute.
 Try different versions of the same material.
 For example, a child may not like the feel of kiln-fired clay, but they may be okay with play dough or Model Magic.

 If they don’t like the feel of chalk pastel, try a paint stick.
 The point is to keep trying.

 Another challenge that may be present with special learners is a short attention span and a lack of engagement in a given activity.
 This is where a consistent routine will work magic.
 When children know what to expect, they feel safe and comfortable.
 Having a consistent routine will help your children with special needs to have a positive experience each time they do art.

 Here’s one example you can use and modify to fit your child’s needs: